 How is data protected?

-Each block contains information to reconcile the previous block and the blockchain holds complete information on each user’s address and their balance rights from one block to another.
+Each block contains information to reconcile the previous block.
+The blockchain holds complete information on each user’s address and their balance rights from one block to another.
 As each block is encrypted this protects it from hackers.
 As the blockchain is an ever-growing chain of blocks there are concerns about storage and synchronisation.

-Blockchain technology continues to be mainly used to verify transactions within digital currencies.
+Blockchain technology continues to be used to verify transactions within digital currencies.
 However, it is possible to digitize, code and integrate any document into a blockchain.
-The benefit of inserting a document into a blockchain is that it creates a permanent record that cannot be altered and can be verified by the whole network using the blockchain.
+The benefit of inserting a document into a blockchain is that it creates a permanent record that cannot be altered and can be verified by the whole network.
 Everyone in the blockchain can read it, write to it and keep a copy.